Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 For instance, if a tent is advertised as a "two person" tent (it used to be "two man" but has thankfully changed to include women), test it!

-Drag all of the stuff and people into the tent, and perform a few basic "comfort tests", such as:
+Drag all of the stuff and people into the tent to perform a few basic "comfort tests", such as:

 Tent designs run along certain standard contours, which limits the scope of backpacking tent types and makes your job of selecting one somewhat easier.

-But I was certainly happy to witness all of the modifications tent manufacturers have made over the decades.
+But I was certainly happy to witness all of the modifications which tent manufacturers have made over the decades: lighter, waterproof, and easier to set up tents are now the norm.

-Today, expect to see tents which are shaped like hoops, domes, and wedges, rather than pup tents.
+Instead, expect to see tents which are shaped like hoops, domes, and wedges (or variations on those themes).

 A few words about each design will give you some features to think about as you're comparing backpacking tent types.

-Don't expect these tents to come in large sizes - a one person or at most two person hoop tent could be expected to perform well.
+Don't expect these tents to perform well in large sizes - a one person or at most two person hoop tent could be expected to hold up in adverse conditions like wind.

 I know for a fact how strong these tents can be in bad weather conditions, given the right tent poles (strong, flexible, but not prone to snapping) and attention to proper staking.

-However, the more moving pieces involved in setting up a tent, the harder it will be.
+However, the more moving pieces involved in setting up a tent, the trickier it will be to get it up and running, and the greater the chance of gear failure.

 The sloped contours allow moisture (liquid or solid) to be shed easily, making them a good choice in less than arid regions.

-One more tent design to consider as we round out our discussion of backpacking tent types: wedge shaped tents.
+One more tent design to consider as we round out our discussion of the best backpacking tent types: wedge shaped tents.

-Because these tents require the least amount of materials to prove a roomy interior, they are lightweight.
+Because these tents require the least amount of materials to provide a roomy interior with special attention to head room, they are lightweight.

-From personal experience, I can also attest to the fact that a wedge shaped tent will withstand a fair amount of wind and rain but will require careful staking.
+From personal experience, I can also attest to the fact that a wedge shaped tent will withstand a fair amount of wind and rain, but will require careful placement and staking.

 And they are easy to set up, provided you've done it at least once before.

-One of them is the dimensions of the tent floor.
-Expect some geometry words here: hexagonal, rectangular...
+One of them involves the dimensions of the tent floor.

 Mostly, don't expect straight forward rectangular floors.